-Your work allowance can be up to £335 per month if you receive housing support or £557 per month if you do not receive housing support - talk to your key worker or work coach in the Jobcentre for help working this out.
+Your work allowance can be up to £557 per month - talk to your key worker or work coach in the Jobcentre for help working this out.

-As you earn more your Universal Credit payments will slowly decrease, so you won't suddenly lose all your benefits.
+As you earn more your Universal Credit payments will slowly decrease - so you won't suddenly lose all your benefits.